Dispersive determination of fourth generation quark masses: FORMALISM AND TOP QUARK MASS

 The quark-level thresholds $m_{ij}$ for the box-diagram contributions ${\rm Im}\Pi^{\rm box}_{ij}$ denote $m_i+m_j$, i.e., $m_{db}=m_d+m_b$, $m_{sb}=m_s+m_b$ and $m_{bb}=2m_b$.
 The physical quantities ${\rm Im}\Pi_{ij}(m)$ on the left-hand side of the above expression have the hadronic thresholds $M_{db}=m_{\pi}+m_B$, $M_{sb}=m_K+m_B$ and $M_{bb}=2m_B$ with the pion (kaon, $B$ meson) mass $m_\pi$ ($m_K$, $m_B$).
 The CKM factors associated with the $db$, $sb$, and $bb$ channels can vary independently in a mathematical viewpoint, so their corresponding dispersion relations can be analyzed separately.
 These dispersion relations, holding for arbitrary $m_Q$, impose stringent connections between high-mass and low-mass behaviors of the mixing amplitudes.

 The box diagrams generate two effective four-fermion operators of the $(V-A)(V-A)$ and $(S-P)(S-P)$ structures.
-It suffices to concentrate on the contribution from the former, whose imaginary piece in perturbative evaluations \cite{Cheng,BSS} is written as
+Viewing that the two structures endow separate dispersion relations, and the latter also receives contributions from amplitudes other than the box diagrams, like the double penguin amplitude \cite{Petrov:1997ch}, we concentrate on the former.
+The imaginary piece of the $(V-A)(V-A)$ structure in perturbative evaluations \cite{Cheng,BSS} is written as

 with the $W$ boson mass $m_W$ and the intermediate quark masses $m_i$ and $m_j$.
 A $d$ quark is also treated as a massless particle, i.e., $m_d=0$.
 The overall coefficient, irrelevant to the derivation below, is implicit.
 We have kept only the Wilson coefficient $C_2(\mu)$ \cite{Buchalla:1995vs}, which dominates over $C_1(\mu)$ at the renormalization scale $\mu=m_Q \geq m_b$.
 The second term in the curly brackets of Eq.~(\ref{bij}) is down by a tiny ratio $(m_i^2+m_j^2)/m_W^2$, so the behavior of Eq.~(\ref{bij}) in $m_Q$ is dictated by the first term.
 In the threshold regions with $m_Q\sim m_{ij}$, it is approximated by